 The birds are healthy and flying.
 Fauteaux allows them to hunt during the day.
 Their preferred prey includes sparrows and mice.
-Then every night, he walks outside his Aztec home with a sparrow to offer in case the kestrels weren't successful in their daytime hunting.

 When they find food on their own, they reject Fauteaux's nightly feedings.
 Their hunting skills are improving, and Fauteaux expects they won't need his sparrow snacks within a few weeks.